Best AI fit: repeatable drafting, summaries, categorising, and other first-pass work that a reviewer can check quickly.

 Keep the control rule first: AI can support structured, reviewable work.
 It should not own approvals, final judgement, live operational risk, or the relationship layer of the business.

-The cleanest way to think about this is by job category.
+The cleanest comparison starts with the job itself.
 Some work is mostly preparation.
-Some work is mostly execution.
-Some work is mostly judgement.
-Those should not all be assigned to the same layer.
+Some is mostly execution.
+Some is mostly judgement.
+Those layers should not all be assigned to the same support model.

 | Job category | Best first fit | Why | What still needs human control |